DimitriosNicolay/RecipeWebsite/README.md

 # My Recipe Blog

 Welcome to the Nicolay Recipe Blog!
 This project was created as part of a class assignment where we were tasked with creating a recipe website.
-The website is hosted at [dnicolay.de](http://dnicolay.de).
+The website was hosted at [dnicolay.de](http://dnicolay.de).

 ## Table of Contents